About Time: Model-free Reinforcement Learning with Timed Reward Machines: Evaluation

 \subsection{RQ2: Comparison of Timing Abstractions}

 We evaluate the performance of different cross-products for different time interpretations: (i) digital clock abstraction, (ii) uniform discretization with $1/\kappa \in \{0.2,0.5\}$, (iii) corner-point abstraction, and (iv) reward machines.
 Note that the reward machine interpretation cannot choose delay actions, as it is not designed for timed specifications.
-We demonstrate this comparison on the Taxi domain with TRM3 (\Cref{TRM:disc_vs_comp-Taxi}), and on the frozen lake with TRM4 (\Cref{TRM:disc_vs_comp-FrozenLake}).
+We demonstrate this comparison on the Taxi domain with TRM3 (Figure~\ref{fig:trm3}), and on the frozen lake with TRM4 (Figure~\ref{fig:trm4}).
 The TRMs are similar to the previous experiment, with different time constraints.

-Figure~\ref{fig:plot-abstraction_comparison} compares discounted returns and episode time (including delays) during Q-learning on both environments.
-The plots in Figure~\ref{fig:plot-abstraction_comparison-environments} show that the corner-point abstraction consistently outperforms the other interpretations in terms of discounted return.
-This advantage arises from the ability to select delays that lie close to the guard conditions (i.e., $y > 1$), thereby enabling the agent to satisfy timing requirements precisely.
-While comparing the episode time, we notice that reward machines lead to the shortest episodes; however, this behavior is undesirable in this setting, as excessively completing episodes too fast violates several timing constraints.
+We provide another TRM in Figure~\ref{TRM:cont-is-better}, which shows a similar but more pronounced comparison between digital clock abstraction and corner-point abstraction in Figure~\ref{plot:cont-is-better}.